Will I need a medical examination by a doctor to dive in Malta?

 Can I rent tanks and dive unaccompanied in Malta?

 Both you and your buddy, must be qualified to at least PADI Advanced Open Water Diver, or CMAS 2* or BSAC Sports or equivalent diving qualification.
+Our dive centre does not rent tanks for unaccompanied diving.

 Can my non-diving companion use the beach at Paradise Diving School?